-The Program in Higher and Postsecondary Education has adopted an alternate year admissions process whereby candidates will be admitted every other year on the following timeline:
+The Program in Higher Education has adopted an alternate year admissions process whereby candidates will be admitted every other year on the following timeline:

 Candidates will begin their studies in the Fall of odd-numbered years with the deadline for application being the previous December 1 (even-numbered year).

 These instructions and requirements are for all applicants.
 If you are not a citizen or a permanent resident of the United States, please read the special instructions for international applicants.